 The logs of a web application running in IIS include an HttpException with an inner COMException and the message “An error occurred while communicating with the remote host.
 The error code is 0x80070032.”
 What’s going on and how can we fix it?

-Before I get into the details, here’s some bad new: there could be many other causes of this error.
-You can see the symptoms of the error described in this article are outlined below.
+Before I go into the details, here’s some bad new: there could be many other causes of this error.
+You can see the symptoms of the error described in this article outlined below.
 Other symptoms may indicate a different cause for the same exceptions.
 For example, here, https://github.com/SignalR/SignalR/issues/1790 and https://stackoverflow.com/questions/5564862/the-remote-host-closed-the-connection-the-error-code-is-0x800704cd are other causes for this error.

 - The error occurs after each app pool recycle or server restart.